ONSdigital/monthly-business-survey-results/docs/source/project_docs_md/specifications/Ratio_of_Means_Imputation.md

-* If there is no response available and the contributor is being sampled for the first time, calculate a constructed link using the auxiliary data for that contributor (C).
+* If there is no response available and the contributor is being sampled for the first time, calculate a constructed link using the auxiliary data for that contributor (c).
-* If there is no response available for a second period, forwards impute based off the constructed value (FIC).
+* If there is no response available for a second period, forwards impute based off the constructed value (fic).
-* If a response is available for the previous period but not the current period, then perform forwards imputation (FIR).
+* If a response is available for the previous period but not the current period, then perform forwards imputation (fir).
-* If a clean response is available for the second period but not the third, fourth or current, then perform rolling forwards imputation from the second period for all missing periods (FIR).
+* If a clean response is available for the second period but not the third, fourth or current, then perform rolling forwards imputation from the second period for all missing periods (fir).
-* If a respondent doesn't respond for the first two periods it is sampled (see bullet point 2) however does respond for the third period and the response is clean, then overwrite periods 1 and 2 with backwards imputation (BI).
+* If a respondent doesn't respond for the first two periods it is sampled (see bullet point 2) however does respond for the third period and the response is clean, then overwrite periods 1 and 2 with backwards imputation (bi).
 * You can forwards and backwards impute off of the same respondent.
 However, a forwards impute will always be preferred to a backwards impute.
 * If a respondent responds for all periods, then imputation is not needed.